dacut/dynamodb-user-manager/README.md

 When installed via setup.py using the defaults, a daemon script installed as `/usr/local/bin/dynamodb-user-manager`.

+DDUM is conservative in what it does.
+It modifies and adds users to the system; it never deletes them.
+To disable a user account, set the `AccountExpireDate` to a date in the past.
+DDUM will update the shadow entry for this user, disabling their account.
+This also preserves audit history in a sane way; you will no longer have dangling user ids and the risk of reusing a user id is reduced.

 # Configuration
 Configuring the daemon requires a JSON configuration file; by default, this is